dossiersolutions/introspectable-proptypes/README.md

 2. Import component: `import PropTypes from "introspectable-proptypes";`
 3. Use as before.
 4. Introspect: `MyComponent.propTypes.introspection` now contains a readable version of the propType.

+## Versioning

+Major and minor version numbers match the prop-types version they wrap.
+Patch numbers are independent from prop-types.
+We try to always use the latest available patch version when making new releases.